 How to Visit the Majestic Cañón del Sumidero in Chiapas

-Going on an ecotourism boat tour through the spectacular Sumidero Canyon (El Cañòn del Sumidero in Spanish) in Chiapas, Mexico is a must!
+Going on an ecotourism boat tour through the spectacular Sumidero Canyon in Chiapas, Mexico, is a must!

-The experience takes you on a thrilling river tour, on the Rio Grijalva, where you will have the chance to see crocodiles, spider monkeys, endemic flora, colorful cave walls, a misty waterfall, and birds, and learn about the history of Sumidero Canyon (all explained in Spanish by the community boat guide/driver).
+The experience takes you on a thrilling river tour down the Rio Grijalva, where you’ll see crocodiles, spider monkeys, endemic flora, colorful cave walls, a misty waterfall, and plenty of birds.
+The community boat guide and driver will also explain the history of Sumidero Canyon.

-Many people compare the Sumidero Canyon to the Grand Canyon in Arizona, as they both have rivers that carved them out over millions of years.
-However, the Sumidero Canyon is only 8 miles (13 km) long, whereas the Grand Canyon is 227 miles (445 km) long.
+While many people compare this canyon to the Grand Canyon in Arizona, the Sumidero Canyon is only 8 miles (13 km) long, whereas the Grand Canyon is 227 miles (445 km) long, making it a bit more accessible.

-Here’s everything you need to know about visiting the Sumidero Canyon in Chiapas!
+Here’s everything you need to know about how to visit Sumidero Canyon in Chiapas!

 How to Visit the Sumidero Canyon on a Thrilling Boat Tour